AndroidGeeksYT/AndroidGeeks-Kickstart-Nvim/README.md

 - leader of to old files
 - leader t to open/close neotree
 - leader tf to open neotree buffer float
 - leader f to format code
 - press tab to switch buffer tabs
+- shift tab to switch previous buffer tab
+- leader x to close buffer tab
+- leader n to open new buffer tab
+- leader s to save file